unite-2-ts/string.js/README.md

 Also, there is an erroneous misconception that the number of characters equals the number of bytes.
 In fact, this turns out to be a fundamentally incorrect statement.

+## Principles of information coding

+You should always understand at least 3 input variables: the data itself, what encoding it is originally on, and what it should be transcoded to.
+Otherwise, it would be a complete nonsense.
+Unfortunately programming languages do not often explicitly specify typing by encoding (strings, bytes, etc.).

 ## Unification - time is come

 ### Part I - JavaScript